Skip to main content

 Products are chosen independently by our editors.
 Purchases made through our links may earn us a commission.

-If you've ever shopped for appliances before, you know just how complicated it can get.
-You need to be sure of all the measurements, decide between various different styles that each have their own pros and cons, determine what features you're willing to spend money for and which ones you're not, and take the aesthetics of the room into consideration—and that's all before you've even started shopping.
+If you've ever shopped for appliances, you know how complicated it can get.
+You need to be sure of all the measurements, decide between various styles—all with their own pros and cons— and determine what features are musts versus nice-to-haves.
+Then take the aesthetics of the room into consideration, set a budget, and then you may be ready to start shopping.

 Fortunately, anyone with appliance acquisition anxiety can rest easy when it comes time to buy a dishwasher.
 Put down that measuring tape, and we'll go over why you don't need to do much prep work to find the best dishwasher for you—it's certainly easier than hand-washing everything.